If partying was broken down into mathematical proportions, the chances are it would go something like this:

 If you do use your car to get to a party, then realise you’ve had too much to drink, don’t risk it.
 Leave your car there and come back for it the next day, or call one of the dial-a-driver- type services who will drive both you and your car home.

+If you’re hosting a party, think about setting up a few extra beds so people can crash for the night.
 Your friends are your best ally on a big night.
 Surround yourself with people you trust, who will make sure you’re ok at the party and get home safely – and vice versa.